How To Choose AI Use Cases Without Getting Distracted By Hype

 AI works best when the team understands the process, the data, the owner, and the desired business outcome.

-A practical roadmap should prioritize a few high-value use cases instead of a long list of experiments.
+A useful plan should prioritize one or two high-value workflow improvements instead of a long list of experiments.

-The most useful AI work usually starts with the business itself: where work slows down, where decisions repeat, where information is scattered, and where customers or teams experience friction.
+Useful AI work starts with the business itself: where work slows down, where decisions repeat, where information is scattered, and where customers or teams get stuck.

-Lessons on reducing friction, improving workflows, and using technology to create more operating leverage.
+Lessons on building systems, reducing friction, improving workflows, and using technology to make the business easier to run.

-How companies can improve service, reporting, workflows, and decision-making before adding more software.
+How businesses can improve process, reporting, service, and decision-making before adding more tools.

 Before choosing AI tools, owner-led businesses need clarity on workflows, data, ownership, and adoption.
 Here is a practical readiness framework.